 Use a referencing style that is in line with basic conventions in the economics literature.
 Always quote within a work using the same method.
-The Chair recommends the in-text author-year citation style (see, for example, information sheet "Citation according to the Harvard system").
+The Chair recommends the in-text author-year citation style

+(see, for example, this information sheet).
 All sources that you have cited in the text must appear in the reference list.
 Everything that you have only read but not cited in the text must NOT appear in the reference list.